 One of our software engineers at Mindfire, Tadit Dash, was recognized by Microsoft this week as a Microsoft Most Valuable Professional (MVP) for South Asian region.
-His MVP profile is here.
+His Microsoft MVP profile is here.
 You can read about Tadit’s journey here in his own words.
-On tech side, Tadit does his stuff on ASP.NET and Dynamics CRM.
+On tech side, Tadit does his stuff on ASP.NET web development and Dynamics CRM.

 Tadit has done all of this while being on projects constantly, and with continuous happy delivery for all projects he has worked on.
 Brilliant.

 When desire and direction combine, time bends to the will.

 Tadit is a great example of the type of people we want and love at Mindfire.

 People who love technology, people who want to connect, people who want to carve an identity for themselves, people who are responsible, people who are passionate.
 People who are bound to their own work and talent and reputation and identity – not within the boundaries of an organization or role, but floating on the unchained melody of the unbounded universe.